KaustubhPatange/Responsive-Professional-Website-App/README.md

-# Responsive Professional Website App
+# INFO
-An Open Source Template Which will help you to make your Own Website App with Easy Coding through Android Studio
+An Open Source Template Which will help you to make your Own Website App with Easy Coding through Android Studio, whole return guide is written below.

-*Undercontruction, will take some days.
+# Setting up Android Studio
+1. First of All head to Original Website of <a href="https://developer.android.com/studio/index.html">Android Studio</a>